AMoo-Miki/homebridge-switchmate-ble/README.md

 Homebridge plugin for Switchmate light switches and power outlets, allowing them to be exposed to Apple's HomeKit and HTTP.

+**Note:** v1.3.0 adds the new v3 signature and depends on NodeJS v14.
+I like to test the plugin for a few weeks but I have rushed it out to allow you to use it.
+I will be testing and improving the plugin for a few weeks.
+My setup uses BlueZ v5.55 on an RPi 3 but if you face a problem, don't hesitate to raise an issue; bare in mind that I might not be able to address it for weeks due to... hmm... you know... life!

 ## Installation
 After fulfilling the prerequisites, install this plugin using `npm i -g homebridge-switchmate-ble`.